hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 “Declare the entrypoints through which crawling MAY begin for this semantic surface.”

 HESS /sitemap: A semantic directory of "conceptual surfaces."
-It tells the AI: "This domain contains knowledge about 'Lager' and 'Ale'—if you want to understand these concepts, start crawling here." “/sitemap is a semantic crawl declaration, not a URL list.”
+It tells the AI: "This domain contains knowledge about 'Lager' and 'Ale'—if you want to understand these concepts, start crawling here.

 What it IS